eslint/rfcs/designs/2019-move-to-async-api/README.md

 ##### Disallow execution in parallel

 Because this method updates the cache file, it will break the cache file if called multiple times in parallel.
-To prevent that, every call of `executeOnFiles()` must wait for the previous call finishes.
+To prevent that, every call of `lintFiles()` must wait for the previous call finishes.

 ##### Abort linting